mossmatters/mossmattersweb/projects/_posts/2016-10-20-GOMRI-oil-spill.md

 ---
 {% include JB/setup %}

-## Genomic Responses to the Deepwater Horizon event and development of high-throughput biological assays for oil spills
+## Genomic responses to the Deepwater Horizon event and development of high-throughput biological assays for oil spills

-This is a collaborative project with Kelley Thomas at the University of New Hampshire, Paul Montagna at the Harte Research Institute for Gulf of Mexico Studies (Texas A&M), and Jon Norenburg at the Smithsonian National Museum of Natural History.
+This is a collaborative project with Kelley Thomas at the University of New Hampshire, [Paul Montagna] at the Harte Research Institute for Gulf of Mexico Studies (Texas A&M), and [Jon Norenburg] at the Smithsonian National Museum of Natural History.

 The overall aim of this project is to improve the response, mitigation, detection, characterization and remediation associated with oil spills and accompanying release of gas.